Which of the following is correct regarding credit life insurance... | Study Prep in Pearson+

 1

-Understand the concept of credit life insurance: Credit life insurance is a type of insurance policy designed to pay off a borrower's outstanding loan balance in the event of their death before the loan is fully repaid.
+Understand the concept of credit life insurance: Credit life insurance is a type of insurance policy designed to pay off a borrower's outstanding loan balance if the borrower dies before the loan is fully repaid.

-Analyze the first option: 'Credit life insurance provides coverage for the borrower's property in case of theft.'
-This is incorrect because credit life insurance does not cover property; it specifically addresses loan repayment upon the borrower's death.
+Analyze the options provided in the problem: Carefully read each statement and determine whether it aligns with the definition and purpose of credit life insurance.

-Review the third option: 'Credit life insurance is required by law for all personal loans.'
-This is incorrect because credit life insurance is not legally mandated; it is typically optional and offered as an additional service by lenders.
+Evaluate the second option: 'Credit life insurance is required by law for all personal loans.'
+This is incorrect because credit life insurance is not legally mandated; it is optional and typically offered by lenders as an additional service.

-Assess the fourth option: 'Credit life insurance pays regular income to the borrower's family after the borrower's death.'
-This is incorrect because credit life insurance does not provide income to the family; its sole purpose is to pay off the loan balance.
+Evaluate the remaining options: 'Credit life insurance pays regular income to the borrower's family after the borrower's death' and 'Credit life insurance provides coverage for the borrower's property in case of theft.'
+Both are incorrect because credit life insurance does not provide income to the family or cover property theft; its sole purpose is to pay off the loan balance.

 Watch next